don-Done/GrandWizardTournamentGithub/README.md

 ## 🚧 Development Status

-This project is currently in early development and still needs to be adjusted and integrated into UE5:
+This project is currently in early development and still needs to be adjusted and integrated into UE5 architecture:

 ### Phase 1: Core Systems (Current)
 - Spell creation system